 Critical emergency supplies-such as shelf stable products, water, and basic medical supplies-are an allowable expense under the EMPG Program.
 Each state must have FEMA's approval of a five-year viable inventory management plan prior to allocating grant funds for stockpiling purposes.
-The inventory management five-year plan should include a distribution strategy and related sustainment costs if the grant expenditure is more than \$100,000.
+The inventory management five-year plan should include a distribution strategy and related sustainment costs if the grant expenditure is over \$100,000.

-Annual DM plan reviews will be reported in the Periodic Performance Report (PPR) for the quarter ending September 30 of the most recently awarded EMPG Program.
-Reviews that result in an update must be submitted to the regional grants division director or EMPG Program manager for review by regional logistics staff.
-The Regional Logistics Staff will review and rate the plans using the FEMA Distribution Management Plan Guide, August 2019.
+Annual DM plan reviews will be reported in the Performance Progress Report (PPR) for the quarter ending September 30 of the most recently awarded EMPG Program.
+Reviews that result in an update must be submitted to the Regional Grants Division Director or Regional EMPG Program Manager for review by regional logistics staff.
+The Regional Logistics Staff will review and rate the plans using the latest FEMA Distribution Management Plan Guide 2.0.